scuzzydude/asimov/asimov.md

 What is the value of the oil and gas industry as a public good?

 First, the negative side of the balance sheet, *There Will be Blood*.
 Like any bubble, the Texas Oil Boom has tales of fantastic riches as ordinary ranchers and farmers became oil barons overnight.
 For every success story there were dozens of tales of destitution, hundreds of unrealistic expectations, and thousands of predations.
 Like every gold rush in history, there is a balance sheet of winners and losers.
 Statistically, those with capital at the beginning did much better than those that started with nothing.
-Then there's the environmental impact, which was bad, but was substantially better for the environment in terms of efficiency and emission than the fuel oil and gas replaced (coal).
+Then there's the environmental impact, which was bad, but was substantially better for the environment in terms of efficiency and emissions than the fuel oil and gas replaced (coal).

 On the positive.
 It created huge industry centered in Texas, which created hundreds of thousands of jobs both directly and indirectly related to exploration and development.
 It created thousands of patents and drove innovations that leaked into hundreds of different fields.
 Innovations in chemicals and materials derived from petrochemicals are part of every aspect of our lives.